-Pack Light and Right with the Essentials for your African Safari
+Pack Light and Right with the Essentials for your Safari in Uganda – Rwanda

-You are preparing for your Safari and the words light and right should be foremost on your mind and most important – what will you pack your Safari clothing, the essential Safari things to bring in.
+You are preparing for your Safari in Uganda and Rwanda.
+The words light and right should be foremost on your mind and most important.
+It all begings with a suitcase of duffel bag.

-Most people pack a lot more than they will ever need, but there is no need to panic – think of what activities you will partake in and what you will need to have with you on that activity such as gorilla or chimpanzee tracking, walking or hiking safaris, Rwenzori Mountain Foothill or Volcano Hikes, Bicycling Activities and other things you will be doing.
+Most people pack a lot more than they will ever need, think of what activities you will partake in and what you will need to have with you on that activity such as gorilla or chimpanzee tracking, walking or hiking safaris, Rwenzori Mountain Foothill or Volcano Hikes, and other things you will be doing.

-Many of the Safari Lodges provide you will shampoo, soap, but it is good thing to pack a bar of soap in a plastic container.
-Most Lodges offer Laundry Services and in most instances it is same day service.
-Please keep in mind that most laundry will be washed by hand using a strong detergent (most all detergents contain phosphates in East and Central Africa) – your clothes often will be ironed with charcoal heated iron – in other words no delicate designer style clothing, they will get ruined. (undergarments –best wash yourself-there are strong taboos against washing someone’s undergarments)
+Many of the upmarket Safari Lodges provide you with shampoo, soap, but it is a good thing to pack a bar of soap in a plastic container.
+Most Lodges offer Laundry Services and in most instances it is same day service for a nominal cost.
+Please keep in mind that most laundry will be washed by hand using a strong detergent (most all detergents contain phosphates in East and Central Africa) – your clothes often will be ironed with charcoal heated (in the bush) iron – in other words no delicate designer style clothing, they will get ruined. (undergarments –best wash them yourself while on safari-there are strong taboos against washing someone’s undergarments)

 If you have nothing else, or just maybe prefer a suitcase it is fine with us – it is your choice and since you will be on a private safari there is no question of storing your luggage in the vehicle unless you are taking a flying safari in Uganda.